MicrosoftDocs/azure-aks-docs/articles/aks/istio-telemetry.md

 # Telemetry for Istio-based service mesh add-on for Azure Kubernetes Service

-[Istio][istio-telemetry-overview] can generate metrics, distributed traces, and access logs for all workloads in the mesh.
-The Istio-based service mesh add-on for Azure Kubernetes Service (AKS) provides telemetry customization options through the [shared MeshConfig][istio-meshconfig] and the Istio Telemetry API `v1` for Istio minor revisions 1.22 (`asm-1-22`) and higher.
+Istio can [generate metrics, distributed traces, and access logs][istio-telemetry-overview] for all workloads in the mesh.
+The Istio-based service mesh add-on for Azure Kubernetes Service (AKS) provides telemetry customization options through the [shared MeshConfig][istio-meshconfig] and the Istio Telemetry API `v1` for Istio add-on minor revisions `asm-1-22` and higher.

 > [!NOTE]
-> Some Istio MeshConfig Telemetry fields may be deprecating in [upcoming Istio releases][istio-releases].
-It is highly recommended to use Telemetry API for Istio MeshConfig customizations that have been deprecated, as these functionalities will be removed in a [future Istio release][istio-feature-status].
+> While the [Istio MeshConfig][istio-meshconfig] also provides options for configuring telemetry globally across the mesh, the Telemetry API offers more granular control over telemetry settings on a per-service or per-workload basis.
+As the Istio community continues to invest in the Telemetry API, it is now the preferred method for telemetry configuration, with the MeshConfig considered more of a legacy approach.
+Therefore, we strongly encourage migrating to the Telemetry API for telemetry customization for the Istio add-on.

 ## Telemetry API

-Telemetry API `v1` is available for the Istio add-on, for minor revisions `asm-1-22` and higher.
+Telemetry API `v1` is available for the Istio add-on for minor revisions `asm-1-22` and higher.

-### Configure Telemetry Resources
+### Configure Telemetry resources

-The following example demonstrates how Envoy access logging can be enabled across the mesh for the Istio add-on via the Telemetry API.
-The steps assume that `asm-1-22` is currently deployed in the cluster.
+The following example demonstrates how Envoy access logging can be enabled across the mesh for the Istio add-on via the Telemetry API using `asm-1-22` (adjust the revision as needed).
 For guidance on other Telemetry API customizations for the add-on, see the [Telemetry API support scope][support-scope-section] section and the [Istio documentation][istio-telemetry-api].

-#### Deploy Sample Applications
+#### Deploy sample applications

 Label the namespace for sidecar injection: